magento/pwa-studio/pwa-devdocs/src/technologies/basic-concepts/internationalization/index.md

 ## Internationalization in core Magento versus PWA Studio

 The core Magento application includes an i18n feature that provides translated text to the frontend theme.
-Language packages installed through Composer contain dictionary files, which provide the translation data Magento renders into the page.
+This feature uses dictionary files inside language packages to provide translation data for Magento when it renders a page.
+The language packages themselves are Magento extensions the application installs using Composer.

 For more information, see the Magento core topic: [Translations overview][].